 Get trained and equip yourself with ways you can play a role in stopping harassment and violence.

 Want to learn more?
-Contact us gain skills you will use for the rest of your life.
+Contact us to gain skills you’ll use for the rest of your life.

 Want to know what a Defend Yourself